fossasia/wp-rotatingtweets/readme.txt

 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

 == Upgrade notice ==
-= 1.3.13 =
+= 1.3.14 =
 Includes an important upgrade needed for Rotating Tweets to keep working after March 2013.
-Supports version 1.1 of the Twitter API.
 Fixed problem with hashtags.

 == Changelog ==
+= 1.3.14 =
+Fixes accents in hashtags (hopefully).

 = 1.3.13 =
 Strips `@` from screen names to avoid API problems.